 - Pet bowls

 - Baby gear

 Check out Lisa Bronner’s article “ GIY All-Purpose Cleaning Spray ” on Going Green for more tips!

 When you clean your home, how many products do you tend to use?
 Because of the way most products are marketed, it’s easy to be convinced to use a different product for your mirror, countertop, shower, toilet, and floor.
 Using one, homemade natural cleaner saves the trouble of lugging multiple bottles around and saves you from buying multiple unnecessary products.

-If you’d like to get started creating your own homemade cleaner, check out our selection of Pure-Castile Soaps and our Sal Suds Biodegradable Cleaner and subscribe to our newsletter for weekly content (and 15% off!).
+If you’d like to get started creating your own homemade cleaner, check out our selection of Pure-Castile Soaps and our Sal Suds Cleaner and subscribe to our newsletter for weekly content (and 15% off!).